CaptOrb/tweetAnalysis/README.md

 4b) The two perspectives agree with each other for roughly 98% of the stances, and disagree with each other for roughly 2% of the stances based on the results from 4a.

-4c) 16% of users who use 10 or more different hashtags (based solely off of hashtag based stance calculation) are pro vax, whilst 35% of users who retweet 10 or more different users are pro vax.
+4c) Roughly 16% of users who use 10 or more different hashtags (based solely off of hashtag based stance calculation) are pro vax, whilst roughly 35% of users who retweet 10 or more different users are pro vax.
+The percentage of pro vax users for hashtags is quite low because there are only 20657 users who use 10 different hashtags or more.

 # Answers to Sprint 6 questions